Best Plants for Kitchens

 The kitchen is likely the first room you enter when you start your day.
-You want a cozy, serene feeling when you spend time there.
+Naturally, you want a cozy, serene feeling when you spend time there.
 The most effective way to achieve this is to have gorgeous leaves draping down, welcoming you to the room.

-- Snake Plant – Snake plants will have no qualms about growing in a low light area.
+- Snake Plant – Snake plants will have no qualms about growing in a low-light area.
 They are slow-growing however, so moving them closer to a window will speed up the process.
 Watersnake plants like you would a succulent, only when the soil is completely dry.
 In low light, that should be every three weeks.
-Another reason snake plants are good for the kitchen according to Plantify is that they are immune to most pests and diseases.
+Another reason snake plants are suitable for the kitchen, according to Plantify, is that they are immune to most pests and diseases.
 You will want to keep kitchen plants especially free from pests and diseases.

-- Philodendron – Philodendron grows like Pothos, constantly vining out and shooting out new growth.
-They will still grow in low light conditions like Pothos, perfect for countertops far from a window.
-Philodendrons like to be watered once a week.
+- Philodendron – Philodendron grows like Pothos, constantly vining and shooting out new growth.
+They will still grow in low light conditions like Pothos, perfect for countertops far from a window—philodendrons like to be watered once a week.
 In low light, you can get away with watering a little less.

 Kitchen Window Plants

-For kitchens with a window with great light, you can have healthy tropical plants.
-The kitchen is a high humidity room.
-Therefore, plants with high humidity requirements will thrive their best.
+You can have healthy tropical plants for kitchens with a window with great light.
+The kitchen is a high-humidity room.
+Therefore, plants with high humidity requirements will thrive at their best.
 Here are some plants with 50% or higher humidity levels that will do well in a kitchen window: